Grassy Narrows First Nation: Mercury contamination in Grassy Narrows, Ontario, Canada

 The First Nations people experienced mercury poisoning from Dryden Chemical Company, a chloralkali process plant, located in Dryden that supplied both sodium hydroxide and chlorine used in large amounts for bleaching paper during production for the Dryden Pulp and Paper Company.
 The Dryden Chemical company discharged their effluent into the Wabigoon-English River system.
 It is believed that approximately 10 tons (20,000 pounds) of mercury was dumped into the Wabigoon River system between 1962 and 1970.
 Both the paper and chemical companies ceased operations in 1976, after 14 years of operations.
 However, time has not lowered the levels of mercury in the Wabigoon River system as the paper and pulp industry in Dryden and the Canadian government had originally told the residents.
 Workers from the industry have admitted that there are a multitude of hidden mercury containers near the Wabigoon River that have caused health problems among the Asubpeeschoseewagong First Nation community to be a continuous issue.
 The waste from the industry upstream has not merely affected the Wabigoon River system, the mercury contamination has also infected water sources that the Wabigoon River system feeds into such as Clay Lake and Ed Wilson Landing.
 Additionally, the chemical waste from the industry in Dryden has impacted the health of the Asubpeeschoseewagong First Nation peoples, as well as the Wabaseemoong First Nation community (Wabaseemoong Independent Nations) further downstream.

 The mercury poisoning among the two First Nations communities was possible due to the lax laws regarding environmental pollution.
 The former spokesman for Indigenous and Northern Affairs Canada, Chris Bentley claimed that the policies pertaining to the environment have since been amended to prevent occurrences like the disposal of mercury by the pulp and paper industry in Dryden.

 Conversely, the mercury contamination by the pulp and paper industry may be defined as environmental racism.

-The Ontario provincial government has initially told the First Nation community to stop eating fish — their main source of protein — and closed down their commercial fishery.
+The Ontario provincial government has initially told the First Nation community to stop eating fish—their main source of protein—and closed down their commercial fishery.
 In 90%+ unemployment rate in 1970, closing of the commercial fishery meant economic disaster for the Indian reserve.
-In other words, the closure of the fishery affected the once-booming tourism industry, where locals acted as guides for out of town fisherman.
+The closure of the fishery affected the once-booming tourism industry, where locals acted as guides for out of town fisherman.
 Ivy Keewatin claimed that on the guided tours that she once conducted, she would take the attendees to a particular area in order to eat deep-fried pickerel (walleye).
-That being said, it is due to the fact that the soil in the river and the sediment contains high levels of mercury that the fish in the Wabigoon River system may no longer be safely be ingested.
+As the soil in the river and the sediment contains high levels of mercury, the fish in the Wabigoon River system may no longer be safely ingested.
 Therefore, it is because the Indigenous guides did not feel comfortable suggesting that tourists eat the fish contaminated with mercury and because the tourists did not wish to ingest fish with high levels of mercury that the fishing tourist industry no longer exists in the Asubpeeschoseewagong First Nation community.